redhat-openstack/ansible-nfv/roles/post_install/dynamic_host_inventory/README.md

 The following role adds an instance to dynamic(in-memory) inventory.

-This role can leverage `roles/post_install/discover_instance_ports` and attempt to dicover management IP(Floatin IP) from OpenStack APIs.
+This role can leverage `roles/post_install/discover_instance_ports` and attempt to discover management IP(Floatin IP) from OpenStack APIs.

 This role requires to have [clouds.yaml](https://docs.openstack.org/python-openstackclient/rocky/configuration/index.html) which can be generated using task `setup_openstack_env` in role `roles/post_install/openstack_task`.

 ## Invocation

-This role recieves a list of dictionaries and performs accordingly, here is a sample playbook which attemps to dicover management IP addresses:
+This role receives a list of dictionaries and performs accordingly, here is a sample playbook which attempts to discover management IP addresses:
 ```
 ---
 - hosts: undercloud